wix/stylable/site/docs/guides/stylable-component-library.md

 layout: docs
 ---

-Stylable enables you to author a component library, that can be themed, and easily consumed and styled, by other **Stylable** projects.
+**Stylable** enables you to author a component library, that can be themed, and easily consumed and styled, by other **Stylable** projects.

+**Stylable** is the styling, CSS side of working with components.
+For the **Stylable** CSS to be fully useful, it must integrate with a component library from another source, for example React.

-## Library recommended folder structure
+## Recommended folder structure

 As a best practice, we recommend following this folder structure: